Path of the Dragon

 About the Author

 Jóhann Haukur Gunnarsson is a software engineer and data scientist who writes at the intersection of systems thinking, neurodivergence, trauma recovery, and spiritual integration.
-This work grows from lived breakdown, rebuilding, and the attempt to forge a path where depth stays accountable to the body, to relationship, and to reality.
+This work grows from lived breakdown, rebuilding, a late understanding of his own neurodivergence, and the attempt to forge a path where depth stays accountable to the body, to relationship, and to reality.

 The Invitation